How Does Divorce Mediation Work?

 There was a time not that long ago when the parties to a divorce were all but inevitably destined to spend a significant amount of money on lawyers if they wanted a reasonable outcome to their marital dissolution.
-Now, however, an experienced Addison divorce attorney can offer an alternative that for many has the potential for an acceptable resolution for both parties at a fraction of the cost.
+Now, however, an experienced Dallas divorce attorney can offer an alternative that for many has the potential for an acceptable resolution for both parties at a fraction of the cost.

 Unlike the judge in a court case or the arbitrator conducting an arbitration, a mediator does not make a ruling in the matter at hand.
 It is more appropriate to consider the mediator as a facilitator.
 They will lead the discussion, point out any subjects that should be addressed and provide a framework whereby the respective parties can have their say, express their concerns and ultimately work towards an agreement.

 Mediation has gained an increasing popularity as an effective settlement tool in Texas Family Courts.
 Although mandated in some counties, the court on its own motion can order a couple to seek mediation as an initial step in their divorce.
 The very same issues the court will ultimately rule on in a divorce are addressed in mediation – property settlement, child custody and support, and spousal support where appropriate.
 For a list of court approved mediators in Dallas County, click here.

 Other than the very real expectation that on average a mediated divorce is far less costly than a litigated divorce, other benefits include:

 A high success rate, especially if the two parties are open to discussion and realize that compromise is not optional.

 Greater satisfaction with the result as compared to a court settlement, perhaps due to their input and involvement in the process.